33dudu/magicreator/docs/term1/Intervention 01.md

     !!!abstract "Test01"
         **MAIN USER**

-        SPEOPLE WHO LOVE RECYCLING AND SUSTAINABLE BUT DIDN'T DO IT WHAT REALLY REALLY HELPING THE ENVIRONMENT or A PERFECT WAY.
+        PEOPLE WHO LOVE RECYCLING AND SUSTAINABLE BUT DIDN'T DO IT WHAT REALLY REALLY HELPING THE ENVIRONMENT or A PERFECT WAY.

         !!!info ""
-            **SOFTWARE ATTRACTION**
+            ## **:robot:SOFTWARE ATTRACTION:robot:**

             !!!danger "TRICK"
                 PSYCHOLOGY: PEOPLE LOVE THINGS THAT HAS VALUE TO THEM